kalyankumar1207/Zomato_Data_Analysis_Dashboard/README.md

    G.Weekdayname
    H.FinancialMOnth ( April = FM1, May= FM2  ….
 March = FM12)
-   I. Financial Quarter ( Quarters based on Financial Month) 3.Find the Numbers of Resturants based on City and Country.
+   I. Financial Quarter ( Quarters based on Financial Month) -Find the Numbers of Resturants based on City and Country.
-4.Numbers of Resturants opening based on Year , Quarter , Month
-5. Count of Resturants based on Average Ratings
+-Numbers of Resturants opening based on Year , Quarter , Month -Count of Resturants based on Average Ratings
-6. Create buckets based on Average Price of reasonable size and find out how many resturants falls in each buckets 7.Percentage of Resturants based on "Has_Table_booking" 8.Percentage of Resturants based on "Has_Online_delivery"
-9. Develop Charts based on Cusines, City, Ratings
+-Create buckets based on Average Price of reasonable size and find out how many resturants falls in each buckets -Percentage of Resturants based on "Has_Table_booking" -Percentage of Resturants based on "Has_Online_delivery" -Develop Charts based on Cusines, City, Ratings

+## Dashboards

 ## Excel – Pivot Analysis & Static Dashboard
 <img width="1596" height="768" alt="Zomato_Excel_Dashboard" src="https://github.com/user-attachments/assets/5841178e-e2e8-45b2-b020-68bf0cca7923" />